Fjean0522/straven/README.md

 ![Straven Logo](./logo_readme.png)

 ## Overview
-Straven is a *Modern Streaming Platform* that allows users to Browse, and Stream a vast selection of Movies.
-With a *User-Friendly*, *Responsive*, and *Visually Engaging* interface, Straven aims to provide an *Immersive* entertainment experience.
+Straven is a modern streaming platform that allows users to browse, and stream a vast selection of movies.
+With a user-friendly, responsive, and visually engaging interface, Straven aims to provide an immersive entertainment experience.

 ## Technologies
 #### Straven is built using the following technologies: